Sheldon-Lloyd/Cyber.Beast/comic/miniajax/readme.md

 - Minia discovers who eclipse is or reveals that she already knows

 ## Act 1
-- Minia is hated among cybervators no one would team up with her even her own sister as it seems that she only cares about making money and nothing more.
-Jax is the only one that excepts and decides to work with her

-- Minia initially rejects the CyberOps and wants to focus on earning money for her family but finds a far more enticing goal upon learning the Cyvolters are looking to change the world in favor of citizens
-- Minia Teams up with Xenos in the CNS

 - Leona selects Jax to join her Kyshumu is angry that she didn't invite her own sister

 - Leona Invites Minia to join the CyberOps Kyshumu is angry that she didn't invite her own fiance
 ### 1. Ordinary World
+- Minia is hated among cybervators no one would team up with her even her own sister as it seems that she only cares about making money and nothing more.
+Jax is the only one that excepts and decides to work with her

 ### 2. Call To Adventure
 ### 3. Refusal Of The Call
+- Minia initially rejects the CyberOps and wants to focus on earning money for her family but finds a far more enticing goal upon learning the Cyvolters are looking to change the world in favor of citizens
 ### 4. Meeting The Mentor
+- Minia Teams up with Xenos in the CNS

 ## Act 2

+### 5. Crossing The Threshold
+### 6. Tests, Allies, Enemies
 - After falling on the appartment of Makkusu she becomes his personal cybervator steping in to protect him from his bully Akia dispite enforcement being unecessary

 - Makkusu recognizes Minia